KE Holdings Inc. (BEKE) Stock: Amazing technical data that you never knew existed

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of KE Holdings Inc. (NYSE:BEKE) raised 9.95% to close Friday’s market session at $14.15, higher as compared to yesterday’s close.
-The stock price fluctuated between $12.71 and $15.25 throughout the trading session with the volume trading being 45157804 shares, which represented a significant variation when compared to the three months average volume of 13.72 million shares.
-The firm’s stock price fluctuated 40.94% within the last five trades and -31.08% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -17.15% in the last 6 months and -22.72% was subtracted to its value over the previous 3 months.
-BEKE stock is trading at a margin of -10.78%, -24.59% and -41.21% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of KE Holdings Inc. (NYSE:BEKE) dipped -8.04% to close Friday’s market session at $12.13, lower as compared to yesterday’s close.
+The stock price fluctuated between $11.91 and $12.675 throughout the trading session with the volume trading being 14304037 shares, which represented a significant variation when compared to the three months average volume of 16.20 million shares.
+The firm’s stock price fluctuated -14.28% within the last five trades and -38.05% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -26.62% in the last 6 months and -36.16% was subtracted to its value over the previous 3 months.
+BEKE stock is trading at a margin of -14.47%, -32.85% and -47.82% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does KE Holdings Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?